Need Help?

 Camping with allergic rhinitis (hay fever)

-• If you have a pollen/grass allergy and are not taking an intranasal corticosteroid spray (INCS), consider starting to use one at least two weeks out from your holiday – speak with your doctor or pharmacist about this.
+• If you have a pollen/grass allergy and are not taking an intranasal corticosteroid spray (INCS), consider starting to use one at least two weeks before your holiday – speak with your doctor or pharmacist about this.

-• Camp during low-pollen seasons or choose coastal/high-altitude locations.
+• Try to camp during low-pollen seasons, avoiding areas known for your allergen, or choose coastal or high-altitude locations.
 Use the AusPollen website/app to check daily pollen levels.

 And when you are homeshare your stories with us so we can learn and build confidence from your experience!